Los Angeles Safe Routes for Seniors Program to be enhanced.

 Study of Older Adult Mobility in Active and Tiered Living Communities

 We are working with engineers and planners at Cal-Poly Pomona to study how well older adult communities in California provide ways for residents to walk and bicycle within the community, and how well they are connected to active transportation networks adjacent to their community.
-Branded, So We Can: Infrastructure that matters for Older Adults, the project includes surveying residents about their experiences, as well as talking with jurisdictional staff about planning and engagement practices for older adult living communities.
+The project includes surveying residents about their experiences, as well as talking with jurisdictional staff about planning and engagement practices for older adult living communities.
 The project is funded by California’s SB-1 program and managed by the Mineta Transportation Institute.

 The OAT-PA and accompanying Implementation Tool are resources available for local planning and public health agencies, as well as nonprofits focused on active living and wellness, especially to plan for programs and infrastructure in communities with high rates of older residents.
 We are currently talking with two such nonprofits about using both to reach older adults: a YMCA in a community with a high percentage of older residents and a Senior Center serving a lower income Hispanic population.